syncfusion-content/wpf-docs/wpf/Integer-TextBox/Changing-Integer-Value.md

 ## Changing integer value by SpinButton

-You can increment or decrement the integer value of `IntegerTextBox` by enabling the `ShowSpinButton` property.
-Click UpButton to increment the integer value or DownButton to decrement the integer value.
+You can increment or decrement the integer value of `IntegerTextBox` by setting the `ShowSpinButton` property value as `true`.
+Click UpButton to increment or DownButton to decrement the integer value.
 The default value of `ShowSpinButton` property is `false`.

 {%tabs%}